mklarqvist/positional-popcount/README.md

 # FastFlagStats

 These functions compute SAM FLAG statistics using fast SIMD instructions.
 These functions can be applied to any packed 1-hot 16-bit primitive, for example in machine learning/deep learning.
-Using large registers, we can achieve ~4GB/s throughput (320 billion / bits counted per second).
+Using large registers, we can achieve ~5.1 GB/s throughput (21 billion 1-hot vectors / second).

 Compile test suite with: `make` and run `./fast_flag_stats`